-The implementation of the Strategy elements intended for delivered by 2030, coupled with the planned vehicle electrification and increased use of bio-fuel set out in the Climate Action Plan 2019, will see transport emissions in the GDA decrease from a "business as usual" figure of 3.4 MtCO2eq in 2030 to 2.0 MtCO2eq, also in 2030.
-This represents a reduction of 45% from the 2018 GDA emissions total of 3.2 MtCO2eq.
+The implementation of the Transport Strategy elements intended for delivered by 2030, coupled with the planned vehicle electrification and increased use of bio-fuel set out in the Climate Action Plan 2021, will see transport emissions in the GDA decrease from a "business as usual" figure of 3.4 MtCO2eq in 2030 to 2.0 MtCO2eq, also in 2030.
+This represents a reduction of 38% from the 2018 GDA emissions total of 3.2 MtCO2eq.

-Additional measures are required to further reduce emissions to meet the 51% reduction target of 1.6 MtCO2eq.
+Additional measures are required to further reduce emissions to meet the 50% reduction target of 1.6 MtCO2eq.
 A number of alternative approaches, as set out above, are available to achieve this supplemental reduction.

-It is acknowledged that Approach 1 (increased fuel price) and Approach 2 (additional electrification) are national policy issues rather than regional matters.
+It is acknowledged that Approach 1 (increased fuel price) is a national policy issue rather than a regional matter.
 It is likely that general carbon pricing policy will see increased fuel costs of some level over the coming years to reflect the overall objective of reducing fossil fuel use.

-In relation to additional electrification (Approach 2), the already planned level of electrification by 2030 is highly ambitious and the potential to further ramp this up is limited.
-Accordingly, most of the remaining emissions reduction target will fall to be achieved by the types of demand management measures set out under Approach 3.
+In relation to additional electrification (Approach 2), the already planned level of electrification by 2030 is highly ambitious and the potential to further ramp this up in relation to car electrification is limited.
+Accordingly, most of the remaining emissions reduction target will fall to be achieved by a transition to other zero emission vehicles in addition to cars; changes in the freight area and the types of demand management measures set out under Approach 3.

 However, there are various permutations of such proposals available and further detailed assessment will be required to establish and calibrate the optimal framework.
-That assessment work to develop the optimal framework will be undertaken at an early point in the lifetime of the Strategy, and will take account of policies set out in updates to the Climate Action Plan 2019 and derived from the carbon budgets to be established under the Climate Action Plan and Low Carbon Development (Amendment) Act 2021.
+That assessment work to develop the optimal framework will be undertaken at an early point in the lifetime of the Strategy, and will take account of policies set out in updates to the Climate Action Plan and derived from the carbon budgets to be established under the Climate Action Plan and Low Carbon Development (Amendment) Act 2021.